MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Where-Object.md

 Indicates that this cmdlet gets objects if any item in the property value of the object is an exact match for the specified value.

-For example: `Get-Process | where ProcessName -Contains "Svchost"`
+For example: `Get-Process | Where-Object ProcessName -Contains "Svchost"`

 If the input is a single object, PowerShell converts it to a collection of one object.